-As a general rule, demonstration of conformity of medical devices and their manufacturers with the essential requirements must be based, among other things, on the evaluation of clinical data supporting the safety and performance of the products during normal conditions of use.
+As a general rule, demonstration of conformity of medical devices with the GSPRs must be based, among other things, on the evaluation of clinical data supporting the safety and performance of the products during normal conditions of use.
 Specifically, a manufacturer must demonstrate that the device achieves its intended performance during normal conditions of use, that the known and foreseeable risks, and any adverse events, are minimized and acceptable when weighed against the benefits of its intended performance, and that any claims made about the performance and safety of the device are supported by suitable evidence.
-In order to demonstrate safety and effectiveness for their AIMDs and other medical devices, manufacturers must conduct clinical investigations in accordance with the requirements of Annex X to the Medical Devices Directive and Annex 7 to the AIMD Directive, as well as standards (if any) which may be imposed by national authorities of EU member states in addition to those set out in Annex X to the Medical Devices Directive and Annex 7 to the AIMD Directive.
-Clinical investigations for medical devices usually require the approval of an ethics committees and approval by or notification to the national regulatory authorities.
-Both regulators and ethics committees also require the submission of serious adverse event reports during a study and may request a copy of the final study report.
+In order to demonstrate safety and effectiveness for their AIMDs and other medical devices, manufacturers must conduct clinical investigations in accordance with the requirements of Annex XV to the MDR.
+Clinical investigations for medical devices usually require the approval of an ethics committees and approval by the national regulatory authorities.
+Both regulators and ethics committees also require the submission of periodic safety reports during a study and may request a copy of the final study report.

-Once the product has been placed on the market in the EU, the manufacturer must comply with requirements for reporting incidents and field safety corrective actions associated with the product.
+Once the product has been placed on the market in the EU, the manufacturer must comply with requirements for reporting serious incidents and field safety corrective actions associated with the product.
 In particular, all manufacturers placing medical devices into the market in the EU must comply with the EU medical device vigilance system.
-Under this system, incidents must be reported to the relevant authorities of the EU member states, and manufacturers are required to take Field Safety Corrective Actions, or FSCAs, to reduce a risk of death or serious deterioration in the state of health associated with the use of a medical device that is already placed on the market.
-An incident is defined as any malfunction or deterioration in the characteristics and/or performance of a device, as well as any inadequacy in the labeling or the instructions for use which, directly or indirectly, might lead to or might have led to the death of a patient or user or of other persons or to a serious deterioration in their state of health.
-An FSCA may include the recall, modification, exchange, destruction or retrofitting of the device.
-FSCAs must be communicated by the manufacturer or its legal representative to its customers and/or to the end users of the device through Field Safety Notices.
+Under this system, serious incidents must be reported to the relevant authorities of the EU member states, and manufacturers are required to take Field Safety Corrective Actions, or FSCAs, to reduce a risk of death or serious deterioration in the state of health associated with the use of a medical device that is already placed on the market.
+A serious incident is defined as any malfunction or deterioration in the characteristics or performance of a device made available on the market, including use-error due to ergonomic features, as well as any inadequacy in the information supplied by the manufacturer and any undesirable side-effect that directly or indirectly led, might have led or might lead to death, temporary or permanent serious deterioration of health state, or a serious public health threat.
+An FSCA can include the withdrawal of the device from the market, or a recall thereof.
+FSCAs must be communicated by the manufacturer or its legal representative to the users of the device through Field Safety Notices.

 The advertising and promotion of medical devices is subject to some general principles set forth by EU directives.
-According to the Medical Devices Directive, only devices that are CE-Marked may be marketed and advertised in the EU in accordance with their intended purpose.
-Directive 2006/114/EC concerning misleading and comparative advertising and Directive 2005/29/EC on unfair commercial practices, while not specific to the advertising of medical devices, also apply to the advertising thereof and contain general rules, for example requiring that advertisements are evidenced, balanced and not misleading.
+Directive 2006/114/EC concerning misleading and comparative advertising and Directive 2005/29/EC on unfair commercial practices.
+While the aforementioned directives are not specific to the advertising of medical devices, the provisions of national law transposing them must also be complied with and contain general rules, for example requiring that advertisements are evidenced, balanced and not misleading.
 Specific requirements are defined at national level.
 EU member states laws related to the advertising and promotion of medical devices, which vary between jurisdictions, may limit or restrict the advertising and promotion of products to the general public and may impose limitations on promotional activities with healthcare professionals.